chrcarrizosa/shinyseg/docs/docs/examples/example1.md

 # 1) Constant relative risk {#constant-relative-risk}

-This example pertains to a family suffering from a rare connective tissue disorder in which a rare autosomal variant was identified.
+This example concerns a family with a rare connective tissue disorder, where a rare autosomal variant was found.
 The case primarily focuses on accounting for unaffected carriers who are relatively young compared to the expected onset of the disease.

 ## Pedigree table {#pedigree-table}